Mburu-Elvis/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - Returns 1 if number > 0
 - Returns 0 if number is 0
 - Returns -1 if number < 0

+7. **6-abs.c**
+- A function that completes the absolute value of an integer